MissMeriel/ROSbot_data_collection/docs/rosbot_installation.md

 This will make setup a lot faster as you can make sure you have everything you need ready to go (keyboard, mouse, bluetooth dongle, wifi connection...).

 1. Plug the USB drive into a computer and format the USB drive as Fat32 (see Troubleshooting).
 Reformat the drive if needed.
 Be sure to retain a copy of the data on your local computer if reformatting is required.
-2. Copy `start_rosbot.sh` file and `src` directory to your USB drive.
+2. Copy `ros_driver_start.sh` file and `src` directory to your USB drive.
 Plug the USB drive into your ROSbot.
 3. Connect to your ROSbot (ssh, plug in a monitor and mouse/keyboard, etc.).
-4. Copy `start_rosbot.sh` to  `/home/husarion`.
+4. Copy `ros_driver_start.sh` to  `/home/husarion`.
 In linux this directory has a shortcut, `~` and is always in location `/home/$USER` like /home/husarion.
 This is the script that will allow drivers and data collection scripts to start on boot.
-5. Give `start_rosbot.sh` executable permissions by running `chmod +x start_rosbot.sh`.
+5. Give `ros_driver_start.sh` executable permissions by running `chmod +x ros_driver_start.sh`.
 6. Copy the `datacoll` package inside `src` to `~/husarion_ws/src`.
 7. Add executable permissions to all `.py` scripts in the `datacoll` package: `cd ~/husarion_ws/src/datacoll/src; chmod +x *.py`
 8. `cd ~/husarion_ws; source devel/setup.bash`